-An eri silk fabric with a beautiful drape and slight shimmery lustre, with a consistent smooth finish and durable weave.
-It has been woven on modern machine looms using fine two ply yarns that offer it a light but durable characteristics.
-It is a naturally crisp white colour, though as eri silk fabric is created using wild silk worms, the batches can vary wildly.
+An eri silk fabric with a crispy drape and slight shimmery lustre, with a consistent smooth finish and durable weave.
+It has been woven on modern machine looms using fine two-ply yarns that offer it a light but durable characteristic.
+It is a naturally crisp white colour, though as eri silk fabric is created using wild silk worms, the batches can vary wildly (*the current batch is creamy).
 These wild silk worms create the naturally nude fibres due to their food source being the castor-bean plant.
 It is perfect therefore for bridalwear, couture garments, blouses and shirts and even sleepwear, lingerie and bedding due to its strong weave, exceptional drape and warmth against the skin.

 There is an approximate 2% weft shrinkage and 3% warp shrinkage.
 It will take natural dyes well, and due to its smooth tight finish is also suitable for printing.
 Please test the swatch or a sample length before batch production.

 Produced on small family farms, the silk is cultivated using techniques consistent with Organic Cultivation Standards.
 100% natural, it means that no additives, bleaches or finishes have been used - better for people and planet.
 For the silkworms, organic standards mean that the worms have been allowed to graze on organically cultivated land.
 When it comes to peace silk, the moth has been allowed to complete it's full transformation, emerging from the cocoon alive and able to continue with mating.
 Additionally, the eggs are raised every year from one strain, assisting in the conservation of the species.
 This means that the fibre tends to be of a shorter length, usually meaning that the fabric can be irregular in weave, however this fabric in particular has an even and smooth weave partly due to being woven on machine machines rather than hand looms.